Orchestrating Parallel Filing Batches Across Multiple Jurisdictions

 logging.basicConfig(level=logging.INFO, format="%(message)s")

-logger = logging.getLogger("compliance.orchestrator")
+logger = logging.getLogger("orchestration.parallel_dispatch")

 class FilingStatus(Enum):

-ACCEPTED = "accepted"
+ACCEPTED = "accepted" # registry returned 200

 @dataclass(frozen=True)